Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Experiments and Analysis

-\paragraph{Sensitivity to SMD rule parameters.} The SMD conversion involves three key design parameters: the minimum angle change threshold $\delta$ for joint segmentation, the smoothing window size $w$ applied before segmentation, and the position threshold $\tau_p$ for trajectory segmentation.
-Table~\ref{tab:smd_sensitivity} reports performance across a range of values for each parameter.
-All three parameters exhibit similar stability: QA accuracy stays within 4 points (66.7--71.0\% on BABEL-QA) and captioning R@1 within 0.08 across all tested settings.
-Notably, the default values are not universally optimal on every metric---for example, $\delta = 3$\textdegree{} and $w = 11$ achieve higher R@1 and CIDEr than the defaults---indicating that task-specific tuning could yield further improvements but the gains are modest.
-This stability across rule parameters confirms that SMD is not a brittle, carefully tuned prompt generator, but a principled representation whose quality degrades gracefully under parameter perturbation.
+\paragraph{Sensitivity to SMD conversion parameters.} Table~\ref{tab:smd_sensitivity} sweeps the three SMD conversion parameters---angle segmentation threshold $\delta$, smoothing window $w$, and trajectory position threshold $\tau_p$.
+All three are stable: BABEL-QA varies by at most 4 points and captioning R@1 by at most 0.08 across tested settings.
+A few off-default values (e.g., $\delta = 3$\textdegree{}, $w = 11$) edge out the defaults on R@1/CIDEr, so light per-task tuning may yield modest gains.
+Overall, SMD is not a brittle hand-tuned prompt but a principled representation that degrades gracefully under parameter perturbation.

-\paragraph{Zero-shot performance.} Table~\ref{tab:zeroshot} compares zero-shot and LoRA fine-tuned performance.
-Without fine-tuning, the LLM achieves 35.6\% on BABEL-QA and 31.7\% on HuMMan-QA using Top-3 SMD, substantially above random chance (10\% for 10 options), indicating that the LLM can partially interpret the biomechanical descriptions in SMD even without task-specific training.

-For captioning, the zero-shot model generates descriptions that are grounded in the SMD content but overly verbose.
-As shown in Figure~\ref{fig:zeroshot_caption}, for a walking motion (a), the model correctly identifies movement components such as ``lateral sway and torso rotation'' and ``swinging their arms and legs,'' but fails to summarize them as the concise ``a person walks in place.''
-For a waltz (b), the model recognizes ``arm and leg movements'' but describes the action generically as ``a complex dance or exercise routine'' rather than identifying the waltz.
-These examples show that the LLM can extract low-level motion information from SMD without training, but LoRA fine-tuning is needed to learn the mapping from biomechanical patterns to action-level semantics and the concise captioning style.
+\paragraph{Zero-shot performance.} Table~\ref{tab:zeroshot} compares performance with and without LoRA fine-tuning.
+Without fine-tuning (zero-shot), the LLM achieves 35.6\% on BABEL-QA and 31.7\% on HuMMan-QA using Top-3 SMD, substantially above random chance (10\% for 10 options); answers are extracted with a lightweight regex that strips conversational prefixes (e.g., ``The answer is'', ``Option:'') before exact-string matching, so the score reflects model reasoning rather than formatting failures.
+This indicates that the LLM can partially interpret biomechanical descriptions in SMD even without task-specific training.
+For captioning, the zero-shot model generates SMD-grounded but overly verbose descriptions, correctly identifying low-level movement components (e.g., lateral sway, torso rotation, arm swinging) but failing to summarize them into a concise action label---see Appendix~\ref{app:zeroshot_caption} for walking and waltz examples.
+This suggests that while the LLM can extract low-level motion cues from SMD without training, LoRA fine-tuning is needed to map biomechanical patterns to action-level semantics and to learn a concise captioning style.
 What SMD eliminates is the need for a learned motion encoder and multi-stage alignment pipeline, not the need for any task adaptation.